Hunter Biden disputes Trump attacks of his work, wades into impeachment fight

 “Despite extensive scrutiny, at no time has any law enforcement agency, either domestic or foreign, alleged that Hunter engaged in wrongdoing at any point during his five-year term,” Mesires said.

-Reporting by Ginger Gibson; Editing by Mary Milliken and Nick Zieminski
+Reporting by Ginger Gibson; Editing by Mary Milliken, Nick Zieminski and Lisa Shumaker